Tuebel/gl3w_ros/README.rst

 - A dependency on gl3w_ to your package.xml_
 - find_package(gl3w REQUIRED) and catkin_package(...
 DEPENDS gl3w) to your CMakeLists.txt_

+An example package for using this library is scigl_render_ros_.

 Introduction
 ------------